 When we don’t trust someone it’s because we believe at a deep emotional level that they have the capacity to hurt us.
 Fear is a lack of trust.
 If you’re leading a newly formed team, you need to encourage people to believe that you have their best interests at heart.
 And you can’t do this by saying “you can trust me on this!” (and was it just me, or did other people feel waves of revulsion at that remark?)

 The part of the brain responsible for feelings such as trust and loyalty has no capacity for language.
 That’s why just talking about improving trust with others doesn’t work as we process whether we can trust someone through our emotions.
 We don’t trust others by what they say, it’s how they make us feel.
 It’s their consistent actions that show that they care about our well-being that determine whether we feel we can or cannot trust them.
-That’s why when people tell us to trust us, we instantly feel slight disgust intermingled with disbelief.
+That’s why when people tell us to trust them, we instantly feel slight disgust intermingled with disbelief.

 According to neuroscience, if you want to get people to trust you quickly, you need to focus on three factors that the brain requires to perform well at work.